kfiry77/10bot/README.md

 - [Dvirus89/tenbis-buy-coupons](https://github.com/Dvirus89/tenbis-buy-coupons)

 ## TODO:
+- [ ] Bug Fix: user-token header is not needed due to 10bis change of API, need to find other way to preserve authentication on the machine.
 - [ ] Fix the holidays, to block only non-working day.
 - [ ] Add the deployment in Microsoft Azure using Azure function.
 - [ ] Add Report generation.